philippe-grenet/philippe-grenet.github.io/_posts/2015-08-02-emacs-tips.md

 saw earlier.
 You can also apply the macro to a whole region by selecting the region and running `M-x apply-macro-to-region-lines`, which is neat.

-If you want to see macros at their best (and incidentally Emacs humiliating Vim at its own game), check out this quick video:
+If you want to see macros at their best (and incidentally Emacs beat Vim at its own game), check out this quick video:

 <iframe